pkdindustries/soulshack/README.md

 - `--goodbye`:  response prompt to the channel on part (default: "goodbye.")
 - `--prompt`: The initial character prompt for the AI, initilizes the personality
 - `--answer`: appended to prompt for conditioning the answer to a question
+- `--filter`: filter mode, read from stdin and write responses to stdout

 ### Environment Variables